ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 This was unusual as the logs did not show any external IP communicating with the server.

+##### 🔷 Action on Objectives Phase Step 2

-#### (Objective 4 - Step 2) Because there were no external IP communicating with the server, I reversed the flow so that 192.168.250.70 was the source.
+Because there were no external IP communicating with the server, I reversed the flow so that 192.168.250.70 was the source.
 I wanted to see if any outbound traffic originated from the server instead.

 To do so, I ran the following query to analyze outbound network traffic from the web server at IP `192.168.250.70`, then looked at the `dest_ip` field: